tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 This mindset transition is difficult.
 One practice that can help is to start reviewing other people's code first.
 Transitioning into the reviewer's mindset for code you didn't write is significantly easier than for code you did.
 Once you are in the reviewer's mindset, it becomes easier to maintain it, even when shifting back to code that you _did_ write.

 When you come back to review your code, you want to keep your environment the same as when you were reviewing the other code changes.
-Matching environments helps to maintain the reviewer's mindset.
 My reviewer setup includes having a browser window with the pull request taking up the majority of the screen.
 I also have a terminal for diving deeper into the code or testing out suggestions I may have.
 This setup is different than what I would have when writing code; the visual difference provides a cue to my brain that we are (still) in review mode.

 Even if the owner's mindset sticks around, it is still valuable to review your code.
 You may not find drastically different approaches to take, but you can often find the low hanging fruit fixes (spelling, style, etc.).
 You can also use the review as an opportunity to annotate your pull request and make reviewing easier for your teammates by explaining critical aspects of your changes or calling our areas of concern.